MicrosoftDocs/azure-devops-docs/docs/accounts/faq-azure-access.md

-A:  If you used a Microsoft account to activate a [Visual Studio with MSDN subscription](https://www.visualstudio.com/vs/pricing/) that includes Team Services as a benefit, you can add a work or school account that's managed by Azure Active Directory to your subscription.
+A:  If you used a Microsoft account to activate a [Visual Studio with MSDN subscription](https://www.visualstudio.com/vs/pricing/) that includes VSTS as a benefit, you can add a work or school account that's managed by Azure Active Directory to your subscription.
 Learn [how to link work or school accounts to Visual Studio with MSDN subscriptions](../billing/link-msdn-subscription-to-organizational-account-vs.md).

 <a name="guest-access"></a>
-####Q:  Can I control access to my Team Services account for external users in the connected directory?
+####Q:  Can I control access to my VSTS account for external users in the connected directory?

 A:	Yes, but only for external users who are
 [added as guests through Office 365](https://support.office.com/en-us/article/Share-sites-or-documents-with-people-outside-your-organization-80E49744-E30F-44DB-8D51-16661B1D4232)